aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr/pixeltype/_index.md

 ### Remarks

-Used in the [`RecognizeImage`](../asposeocr/recognizeimage) to set the sequences of bytes in the data array.
+Used in the RecognitionSettings) to set the sequences of bytes in the data array.

 ### See Also